Moving day is here!

 Anyway, it’s done now: the majority of our belongings were packed last week and are now heading for a ship somewhere.
 Or they may even be on it already.

-Packing day was stressful.
-The crew were supposed to land between 8am and 9am.
+The crew were supposed to arrive between 8am and 9am.
 But they started leaning on the doorbell at 0645!
 I was still asleep.
 Not a good start to the day.

 Because we live in a rented, furnished house, the fixtures, fittings and furniture had to stay.
 The packers had to keep asking, “Is this picture going?”
 Yes.
 “What about this mirror?”
 No. It must have been hard for them.